16 Pros & Cons of Owning A Laundromat New Investors Need to Know

 - A great community.
 Just do a quick search online and you'll find a really great community surrounding the laundry industry.
 From the Coin Laundry Association to American Coin-Op to laundromat owners, investors, equipment distributors and manufacturers all over the world, there's a plethora of information available and people eager to learn and teach.

-- Flexibility.
-While flexibility is a pro, it can also be a con.
-As much as your business will be flexible, you have to be flexible for your business as well.
+- Irregular hours: As much as your schedule can be flexible to suit your needs, you also have to be flexible for your business.
 When emergencies and issues come up, your business and customers won't care if you're on vacation, sick, etc. You'll likely be tackling problems at all hours.

-- Costs keep on rising.
+- Operating costs keep on rising.
 Many investors note that utilities and rent are some of their biggest hurdles and expenses.
-As a coin laundry business owner, it's important to keep energy-efficiency top of mind.
+As prices for gas, electricity, and water continue to rise, laundromat owners must keep energy-efficiency at top of mind when selecting equipment in order to remain profitable.

 - Customers.
 While customers can be a joy and make the job worth it, anyone who works in a customer service position will tell you they can also cause their fair share of issues.
 You have to be ready to deal with conflicts, unruly customers, and customers abusing your equipment, just like any other business.